-- 2. Support local sales and use tax reform to create an equitable distribution structure that appropriately captures and allocates online sales tax. - 3.
-Support local government action, rather than the imposition of state, federal or regional mandates upon local governments, as well as federal mandates placed on the state. - 4.
+- 3. Support local government action, rather than the imposition of state, federal or regional mandates upon local governments, as well as federal mandates placed on the state. - 4.
 Support maximum flexibility for local government in contracting and contract negotiations. - 5.
-Support open government initiatives as well as the principles of the open meetings provisions of the Ralph M. Brown Act at all levels of government. - 6.
-Support legislation that facilitates the ability of local government to share resources to increase efficiencies and decrease costs, including local efforts to address regional management of public safety personnel. - 7.
+Support open government initiatives as well as the principles of the open meetings provisions of the Ralph M. Brown Act at all levels of government. - Support legislation that facilitates the ability of local government to share resources to increase efficiencies and decrease costs, including local efforts to address regional management of public safety personnel. - 7.
 Support legislation that preserves the ability of local governments to determine the appropriate type of election for their jurisdiction. - 8.
-Monitor local, state and federal legislation pertaining to e-cigarettes. - 9.
-Support the preservation of Proposition 13 as stated in City Council Resolution No. 2014-51.
+Monitor local, state and federal legislation pertaining to e-cigarettes. - Support the preservation of Proposition 13 as stated in City Council Resolution No. 2014-51. - 10.
+Support the reimbursement of local governments for COVID-19 related expenses, including the need for essential public safety service overtime, personal protective equipment, and small business relief.